-Government Auditing Standards requires the auditor to perform limited procedures on the Agency's response to the findings identified in our audit and described on page 142 of this Agency Financial Report.
-The Agency's response was not subjected to the other auditing procedures applied in the audit of the Consolidated Financial Statements and Sustainability Financial Statements, and accordingly, we express no opinion on the Agency's response.
+Government Auditing Standards requires the auditor to perform limited procedures on the Agency's response to the findings identified in our audit and described on page 151 of this Agency Financial Report.
+The Agency's response was not subjected to the other auditing procedures applied in the audits of the financial statements, and accordingly, we express no opinion on the Agency's response.